The Voice of Job Seekers

 • PRESS MENTIONS

-5 Ways Job Seekers Should Act Like a Consultant
+5 Powerful Ways Job Seekers Must Act Like a Consultant

-5 Ways Job Seekers Should Act Like a Consultant
+5 Powerful Ways Job Seekers Must Act Like a Consultant

-Many job seekers approach their job searches as if they were waiting for someone to tell them what to do.
+Many job seekers approach their job searches as if waiting for someone to tell them what to do.
 I have seen professionals of all levels behave this way.

 People naturally take the path of least resistance.
 They want to write a resume quickly and toss it to the turbulent winds of job boards.